4 Specific Language Guidelines

 Note

-If you want to read the guidelines for a specific language, place change the version of the Translation Guide to that language using the language list on the left.
+To read the guidelines for a specific language, please change the version of the Translation Guide to that language using the language list on the left (under the 🌐 symbol).

 1. Maintain a list of terms that are translated and another list of terms that are not.
-We propose a initial list and we consult our community (Slack first, social networks when there is not agreement).
+We propose a initial list and we consult our community (Slack first, and then social networks if there is no consensus).

-2. For bibliographic references, the original title/name is left in English with the words in italics; a translation of the title in Spanish is added in parentheses.
-When a reference to a Wikipedia entry, a Carpentries lesson, or other online resource occurs, the Spanish version is added to the link if it exists.
-If one cannot be found, the reference is left in English.
+2. For bibliographic references, the original title/name is left in the original language, with the words in italics; a translation of the title in English is added in parentheses.
+When a reference to a Wikipedia entry, a Carpentries lesson, or other online resource occurs, the English version is added to the link if it exists.
+If one cannot be found, the reference is left in the original language.

 1. variables names;